-Every time a TM is used in translation, an entry for that TM is added to the associated Memory.
-If the same TM is used multiple times, there will be duplicates in the Memory.
+Every segment that gets translated in the Editor is added as a source/target TM entry within the associated Lilt Memory.
+If the same source/target pair is processed multiple times, this will result in duplicate TM entries in the Project's associated Lilt Memory.
 In the Editor’s Segment Context pane, duplicate entries are stacked to avoid confusion.
-In the example below, this stacking is displayed as “+1 identical result”.
+In the example below, this stacking is displayed as

-If you want to remove a project from the Kanban Board, you can either archive the project or delete the project.
+If you want to remove a project from the Projects List, you can either archive the project or delete the project.

-Archiving a project will retain that project’s TMs within the associated Memory.
+Archiving a project will retain that project’s TM entries within the associated Lilt Memory.
 If you plan to reuse segments, archiving a project is generally a better option than deleting the project.

 Deleting a project will also delete that project’s TM entries from within the associated Lilt Memory.
 If you want to delete a project, consider first downloading the Memory data using the

 Export Memory As TMX option in case you want to utilize the project’s TM entries in the future by importing the data into a Lilt Memory.

 When uploading TMX files, you have the option to upload them for Concordance only.
 This option makes it so the TMX files are indexed for Concordance but are not used to train the MT or as TM results.
 This can be a useful with outdated TMX files that still contain useful context and information you want to be made available to linguists under Concordance.